brucean52/memory-match-js/README.md

 ### Features

 * Mobile Responsive
-* Comic book speech bubbles when cards are matched
+* Comic book speech bubbles pop up when cards are matched
 * An about section with a link to the author's portfolio

 ## Screenshots